The Proxyman Playbook for Seiue Script Resilience

 - Authoritative Signals: Treat

-) or message that explains the exact business rule you violated. - The Ground Truth: The only way to be 100% sure a submission succeeded is to re-verify.
+409/422error responses as authoritative.
+Log the full JSON error body, as it often contains a machine-readable code (window_closed) or message that explains the exact business rule you violated. - The Ground Truth: The only way to be 100% sure a submission succeeded is to re-verify.
 After a submission, always make a final call to

 4. Payload Drift and Data Integrity